George Starke: College career

-Pro football
+Professional career

 In spite of being drafted by the Redskins, Starke's pro football career had a rough start.
 Two weeks into Redskins training camp in Carlisle, Pennsylvania, Starke was cut by the Redskins and went to Kansas City, Missouri to try out for the Kansas City Chiefs.
 After spending the remainder of the training camp with the Chiefs and being told he would make the squad, Starke was the last player cut by head coach Hank Stram just before the season began.
 In July 1972, Starke journeyed to Thousand Oaks, California to try out for the Dallas Cowboys.
 The Cowboys trained in the hills 40 miles north of Los Angeles to escape the heat of suburban Dallas, Texas.
-After six weeks of training camp with the Cowboys, Starke was cut but he was asked by the Redskins to return and try again.
+After six weeks of training camp with the Cowboys, Starke was cut but then the Redskins asked him to return and try again.

 One year later and one year wiser, Starke made the Redskins roster.
 Placed originally on the taxi squad, Starke eventually moved up to the regular roster and by mid 1973 the starting position as right tackle.
 Initially, Starke played on coach George Allen's "Over the Hill Gang" and by 1979 under coach Jack Pardee, he was named offensive captain of the team.
 In 1981 under new coach Joe Gibbs, a young group of offensive linemen developed.
 This group, which became known as "The Hogs" later went on to become the most famous offensive group of linemen to ever play in the National Football League.
 Regardless of the fact that he was ten years older than the rest, Starke became their leader and as such he became known as the "Head Hog".

 Starke's first Super Bowl was with the "Over the Hill Gang" in 1972.
 Later with the "Hogs", Starke returned for Super Bowl XVII and Super Bowl XVIII after the 1982 NFL season and 1983 NFL season winning the first against the Miami Dolphins and losing the second against the Oakland Raiders.
 Starke's last full football season was 1984.
 He retired during training camp in 1985.